tanmatt/QuoteOfTheDay/README.md

 - Sat Aug 10 07:00:07 2024 | What we call happiness in the strictest sense comes from the (preferably sudden) satisfaction of needs which have been dammed up to a high degree. - Sigmund Freud
 - Mon Aug 12 07:00:09 2024 | Your net worth to the world is usually determined by what remains after your bad habits are subtracted from your good ones. - Benjamin Franklin
 - Tue Aug 13 07:00:07 2024 | We're on a mission from God. - Elwood
+- Wed Aug 14 07:00:07 2024 | We are made wise not by the recollection of our past, but by the responsibility for our future. - George Bernard Shaw